Panenský Týnec

 Panenský Týnec (Jungfernteinitz) is a market town in Louny District in the Ústí nad Labem Region of the Czech Republic.
-It has about 400 inhabitants.
+It has about 500 inhabitants.

+Etymology

+The initial name of the settlement was Týnec.
+Týnec is a diminutive of the Old Czech word týn (related to English 'town'), meaning 'fortified settlement'.
+In the 18th century, it was renamed to Panenský Týnec ("Virgin Týnec"), referring to the local abbey.

 Geography

 Panenský Týnec is located about 10 km southeast of Louny and 39 km northwest of Prague.
 It lies in an agricultural landscape in the Lower Ohře Table.
 The highest point is at 406 m above sea level.

 History

 The first written mention of Panenský Týnec is from 1115, when the village was owned by the monastery in Kladruby.
 Sometime between 1239 and 1250, the village was rebuilt into a fortified market town.
 The abbey of the Order of Saint Clare was founded by the Žirotín family in 1321.
 In 1382, the market town was burned down, but it quickly recovered.

 The Žirotín family owned Panenský Týnec to 1464, when the estate was acquired by the Lobkowicz family.
 The market town suffered greatly during the Thirty Years' War.
 The damaged abbey was reconstructed in 1636 and served its purpose until its abolishment in 1782.
 Between 1727 and 1785, the market town began to grow beyond the town walls.
 The town gates were demolished in 1799, when the imperial road was constructed.